 - Stir in rice; stir for about 30 seconds.
 DON'T BURN THE RICE.

-- Place prepared chicken pieces over rice, and add the chicken broth.
+- Place prepared chicken pieces over rice, and add chicken broth and hot water.

 - Arrange artichokes around the pan; season with Italian Seasoning and oregano, and bring to a boil.